trustmycode/shotgun_code/design/architecture.md

     -   Forwards actions from step components to `MainLayout.vue`.
     -   Exposes methods like `updateStep2DiffOutput` and `addLogToStep3Console` to allow `MainLayout.vue` to push data into specific step components (e.g., diff output into Step 2, logs into Step 3's console).
 -   **`components/steps/Step1CopyStructure.vue`** (handles "Prepare Context"):
-    -   UI for the first step.
+    -   UI for the first step, which displays the generated project context.
-    -   Contains a "Prepare Project Context & Proceed" button.
-    -   Emits an action (e.g., `prepareContext`) to `MainLayout.vue` to signify completion and move to the next step.
+    -   Shows a progress bar during context generation.
+    -   Provides a button to copy the context to the clipboard.
 -   **`components/steps/Step2GenerateDiff.vue`** (handles "Compose Prompt"):
     -   UI for the second step.
-    -   Includes a `<textarea>` for the user to input their prompt for the LLM.
+    -   Includes a `<textarea>` for the user to input their task for the LLM.
-    -   A "Compose Prompt" button that triggers an action (e.g., `composePrompt`) with the prompt text.
-    -   A `<pre>` block to display the diff output received from `MainLayout.vue`.
+    -   Allows selection of different prompt templates.
+    -   Provides an editor for custom rules to be included in the prompt.
+    -   Assembles and displays the final prompt in real-time.
--   **`components/steps/Step3ExecuteDiff.vue`** (handles "Execute Prompt"):
+-   **`components/steps/Step3Chat.vue`** (handles "Chat with AI"):
-    -   UI for the third step.
+    -   UI for the third step, implementing a real-time chat with a Google Gemini backend.
-    -   A "Execute Prompt" button (e.g., `executePrompt`).
+    -   Manages an API key for the AI service.
+    -   Displays a streaming chat history.
+    -   The initial prompt from Step 2 is sent as the first message.
+    -   Provides a mechanism to finalize the chat and use the last AI response as the definitive prompt for Step 4.
 -   **`components/steps/Step4ApplyPatch.vue`**:
-    -   UI for the fourth step.
+    -   UI for the fourth step, which integrates with the Cursor CLI (`cursor-agent`).
-    -   A placeholder for an interactive patch editor (shows stubbed hunks with checkboxes).
-    -   "Apply Selected" and "Apply All & Finish" buttons.
+    -   Checks if the CLI is installed and provides an installation button if it's not.
+    -   Executes the final prompt from Step 3 using the CLI against the selected project.
+    -   Displays the output from the CLI execution.
 -   **`components/BottomConsole.vue`**:
     -   A console area at the bottom of the application.
     -   Displays general execution status logs passed from `MainLayout.vue`.